 SIC code: What is it and how to find your company’s code

-Step Three of how to register a company name: What is a SIC code, and how and when do you choose it?
+Defining your nature of business (SIC): what is a SIC code, and how and when do you choose it?

 A Standard Industrial Codes (SIC) is used to categorise and describe what your business does.
 They are separated into individual groups and each company will have to choose the codes that reflect their business activity.